PartlySaneStudios/partly-sane-skies/README.md

 ### Watcher Ready, Message, Warning, Siren and Sound

-When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren incase the previous two don't get your attention..
+When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren incase the previous two don't get your attention.

 ### Permanent Dungeon Party Selector